Alex’s Million Mile fundraiser breaks 1 million miles for the first time.

 As of Tuesday afternoon, the organization announced its month-long running, walking, and biking fundraiser generated $750,129 through 449 teams across the country that traveled a total 1,004,096 miles.

 Alex’s Lemonade Stand Foundation PR Specialist Annie Korp said this years marks the first year the Million Mile fundraiser has broken the million mil goal since it began annually in 2012.
+People also opt to get a square jaw in case they want to boost their confidence in terms of looks or for other medical reasons as well.

 “Last year we were about 40,000 miles short,” she said.
 “We are very excited to hit the goal.”